josemlwdf/ClamAV_Privilege_Escalation/README.md

     Clone this repository to your local machine.

     Open a terminal and navigate to the directory where you cloned the repository.

-    Install the required packages using the following command:

-    pip install -r requirements.txt

 ### Usage